-A comparative analysis of institutions; the application of advanced social survey methods and theory especially to the Black pastor's role and to the local church's relations to its environs; a study of newest approaches by churches to developments in secular community organizations and Black consciousness movements.
-Surveys, censuses, graphic representations and writing of reports included.
+The application of social survey methods and theory, especially to the Black pastor's role and to the local church's relations to its environs.
+Surveys, religious censuses, mapping the community, data, tabulations, graphic representations, and writing of reports included.

-Thomas and Taylor Second Semester 4 hours
+Thomas Second Semester 3 hours

-613 THE BLACK PREACHER AND THE URBAN CRISIS
+613 SEMINAR: THE CHURCH AND THE URBAN CRISIS